indygreg/python-zstandard/README.rst

    Whether a 4 byte checksum should be written with the compressed data.
    Defaults to False.
-If True, the decompressor can verify that decompressed data matches the original input data. write_dict_id
+If True, the decompressor can verify that decompressed data matches the original input data. write_content_size
+   Whether the size of the uncompressed data will be written into the header of compressed data.
+Defaults to False.
+The data will only be written if the compressor knows the size of the input data.
+This is likely not true for streaming compression. write_dict_id
    Whether to write the dictionary ID into the compressed data.
    Defaults to True.
 The dictionary ID is only written if a dictionary